alhewitt/alhewitt.github.io/direct-detection.md

 I was lucky to be given the opportunity to work with [AWESoME Stars](https://empslocal.ex.ac.uk/AWESoMeStars/) at the University of Exeter during the summer between my 3rd and 4th years there.
 I worked under Prof. Sean Matt and Dr. Adam Finley to obtain a direct measurement of the angular momentum loss rate of the Sun using data from the *Wind* spacecraft.
 My specific role was to analyse the data to produce the measurement with guidance from the others on the team.
 The results were written up by Adam and published in the Astrophysical Journal Letters as [*Direct Detection of Solar Angular Momentum Loss with the Wind Spacecraft*](https://arxiv.org/abs/1910.10177).

+The information on this page is from the report which I wrote detailing the work I did personally.
+To read a full discussion of the science, please refer to the paper itself.

 ## Introduction

 The Sun is the closest star to us, the only one whose stellar wind is directly measurable.
 Our knowledge of our star is used as a reference for how we expect other stars in the universe to behave.
 It is difficult to understand a process in other stars if it is not first understood in the Sun.